bmlt-enabled/crouton/readme.txt

 * Meeting Detail Pages can now be edited from the crouton admin/settings page.
 * All Handlebar Templates edited using codemirror
 * Thickbox used to show the values available in templates.
+* The choices available in dropdown filters reflect the limitations imposed by the selections in other filters.
+* The meeting count reflects the meetings currently visible, after filters are applied.

 = 3.17.0 =
 * Fix bug where extra meetings were not recognised